 California Campfire Permit Rules and Laws for Backpackers

 You are required to have a permit on your person if you have a campfire or use a portable gas stove outside of developed campgrounds.
 You are also responsible for checking for any restrictions or prohibitions.
-Before you head into the woods for your backpacking trip, check with the specific agency with jurisdiction.
+Before you head into the woods for your backpacking trip (even if it’s a spring backpacking trip), check with the specific agency with jurisdiction.

 What Does a California Campfire Permit Cost?

-Absolutely nothing — at least for now.
+Absolutely nothing — there is no fee, at least for now.
 And I think it will stay this way.
 Cal Fire and the US Forest Service, Bureau of Land Management, and other federal and state agencies want everyone to be aware of safe practices, and the current cost-free system allows as many people as possible to be informed, thus lessening the chance of costly wildfires.

 What About in Developed Campgrounds?